 - 2027 to 2035 – the second phase, which will include most states except the least developed, small island states and countries with a small amount of international air traffic (equivalent to less than 0.5% of global traffic).

-CORSIA will compensate for the CO2 emissions generated by international aviation activities above 2020 levels by obligating airlines to buy and surrender emission units generated by carbon-cutting projects in other unrelated sectors, as well as a few initiatives in the aviation sector, for example cutting GHGs at airports or from taxiing planes.
+CORSIA will compensate for the CO2 emissions generated by international aviation activities above 2019 levels in the pilot phase and above the average of 2019-20 levels in the first and second phases (subject to change due to COVID-19) by obligating airlines to buy and surrender emission units generated by carbon-cutting projects in other unrelated sectors, as well as a few initiatives in the aviation sector, for example cutting GHGs at airports or from taxiing planes.

 <CONTENT BELOW IS AVAILABLE ONLY TO SUBSCRIBERS>